halgurdh/site/README.md

 * install wamp or alternative
 * clone repo in www or htdocs folder
 * create a database named: site (you can later rename) select utf8_general_ci
-* import sql file found in source into the database
+* import the site.sql file found in source into the database